a-r-j-u-n-s/SoulsSave/README.md

    python -m setup install
    ```
 4. Script is ready for use!
-   1. Verify by seeing if `savegame-manager` appears when you run `pip list`
+   1. Verify by seeing if `savegame-manager` appears as a package when you run `pip list`
 5. _Alternative method_
    1. If `setup.py` is not working, you can still manually use the script from the project directory.
    2. Install dependencies manually